Overview of Kentucky Taxes

 Taxes can really put a dent in your paycheck.
 But with a Savings or CD account, you can let your money work for you.
 Check out these deals below:

-Kentucky Income Taxes
+Kentucky Income Tax

 To calculate taxes owed, taxpayers in Kentucky must make certain additions and subtractions to their federal adjusted gross income (AGI).
 The result is Kentucky taxable income, to which the above rates are applied.

 Many types of retirement income that are taxable at the federal level are not taxable in Kentucky.
-Social Security benefits are exempt, as is retirement income from any Kentucky governmental retirement systems.
+Social security benefits are exempt, as is retirement income from any Kentucky governmental retirement systems.
 Pension and annuity income up to $31,110 is also exempt.
 Interest from federal obligations (treasury notes, etc.) is exempt, while interest income from the municipal bonds of other states is taxable.
 Active duty military pay is also exempt from state taxes in Kentucky.

 Kentucky Tax Credits